Outer Banks

 Kitty Hawk has enough to fill a full day if the group wants to build in non-golf time.
 The Wright Brothers National Memorial is a 10-minute drive from Nags Head Golf Links and worth 90 minutes.
 Jockey's Ridge State Park is the tallest natural sand dune system on the East Coast and sits directly on the OBX.
 Neither of these detours requires much planning.

-For golfers who want a fifth or sixth round beyond the four OBX courses, The Pointe Golf Club is just off the Wright Memorial Bridge and works as an opening or closing round on travel days.
-It is a parkland layout with A-1 bentgrass that plays in excellent condition year-round.
+For golfers who want a fifth or sixth round beyond the four OBX courses, four worthwhile add-ons cluster around the travel-day routes.
+The Pointe Golf Club and The Carolina Club both sit just off the Wright Memorial Bridge on the mainland side -- either works as an opening or closing round on the drive in or out, and both are parkland layouts in excellent year-round condition.

 North toward Corolla, there is no bridge to the northernmost part of the barrier island but 4WD vehicles can drive on the beach.
 Wild horse tours operate in that zone and function as a half-day add-on for groups with a non-golfer or anyone who wants a break between rounds.